astronomer/docs/astro/configure-idp.md

 Follow [Microsoft documentation](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/assign-user-or-group-access-portal?pivots=portal) to assign users from your organization to your new application.

-When a user assigned to the application accesses Astro, they will be brought automatically to Microsoft Entra ID after entering their email in the Cloud UI.
+When a user assigned to the application accesses Astro, they will be brought automatically to Microsoft Entra ID after entering their email in the Astro UI.

 </TabItem>